sfshaw/bootcamp357/mod3/README.md

 ## \#include

 `#include` is most common use of the preprocessor.
 It acts as C's import statement.
 But C doesn't have namespaces, packages, or modules like other languages.
 All it has are header files, and "translation units" (source files).
-Header files provide function signatures to trnaslation units.
+Header files provide function signatures to translation units.
 The function implementations referenced by header files are combined across translation units at link time (at the end of compilation).
 Module 2's second program was a good example of this.

 `main.c`